Valses nobles et sentimentales (Ravel): Composition and background

 The following year an orchestration of the Valses was published.
 This work indicated that the composer wanted to create a 'clearer' orchestral sound than had been the case for the preceding Ma mère l'Oye.

+The British premiere was on 25 September 1913 at the Promenade Concerts, under the baton of Henry Wood.

 The orchestrated ballet version of the Valses nobles et sentimentales was named Adélaïde, ou le langage des fleurs (Adelaide: or, The Language of Flowers).
 There is a striking resemblance between this story and the plot of Giuseppe Verdi's La traviata based on the novel and play La Dame aux Camélias by Alexandre Dumas fils.

 Structure

 That Ravel wanted to identify with Franz Schubert is clear.
 As he said himself, "The title sufficiently indicates my intention to compose a succession of waltzes, after Schubert's example."
 However, unlike Schubert (who actually wrote separately-grouped noble and sentimental waltzes that, while originally published separately, are frequently published together), Ravel did not differentiate the noble waltzes from the sentimental ones.
 Other than the name and the waltz form, there is little similarity between Ravel's and Schubert's works.

 A typical performance of all eight waltzes takes 15 minutes.
 They are marked:

 The orchestration of the piece is written for an orchestra consisting of two flutes, two oboes, cor anglais, two clarinets (in B♭ and A), two bassoons, four horns (in F), two trumpets, three trombones, tuba, timpani, tambourine, cymbals, snare drum, glockenspiel, triangle, bass drum, celesta, two harps, and strings.